-I’m an author, vegan chef, and wellness coach.
+I’m an author, vegan chef, and "One Degree" coach.
 My passion is helping people create vibrantly healthy and delicious lives.

 For details on my personal health journey, please scroll down.
 I figured not everyone wants "TMI" (too much information), so I've shared it below, under the services I provide.
 But if you do choose to read it, I'd love to hear your thoughts! : )

 IN A NUTSHELL: Over the last 20 years, I’ve worked as a wellness coach, chef, caterer, workshop leader, speaker, writer, and mom.
 I currently reside in SW Colorado, but I'm always traveling—so let me know if you’ve got a great idea for me in your neck of the woods!

 Here are some of the services I provide: